ThePoorPilot/Unofficial-Spotify/README.md

 BIG NOTE: if you want to mess around with these binaries on your system extract the ".so_files" tar.gz file in their respective folders.
 I had to compress them to comply with the github file size limit.

+# Installation
+Make sure to remove any current "spotify" packages installed.
+It is also recomended to remove the spotify repository from your system(mainly applied to Debian)

+Download your preferred package from releases here: https://github.com/ThePoorPilot/Unofficial-Spotify/releases/ Install using your package manager or a GUI software installer.

 # Disclaimer
 As always, there is no copyright infringement itended here.
 This repository exposes no source code and all files are publicly available through spotify packages(debian and flatpak).